Wu-Tang Forever: The Final Chamber

 Wu-Tang Forever: The Final Chamber is the ongoing farewell concert tour by American hip-hop collective Wu-Tang Clan.
-It began on June 6, 2025, in Baltimore, Maryland, and concludes on March 28, 2026, in Sydney, Australia, comprising 34 dates.
+It began on June 6, 2025, in Baltimore, Maryland, and concludes in late 2026, in Yokohama, Japan, comprising 36 dates.

 The tour features Wu-Tang's surviving members—RZA, GZA, Raekwon, Ghostface Killah, Method Man, Inspectah Deck, U-God, Masta Killa, and Cappadonna—along with Ol' Dirty Bastard's son, Young Dirty Bastard and Mathematics.
-The opening act on all North American dates is American hip-hop superduo Run the Jewels.
+The opening act on the first leg of the North American tour was American hip-hop superduo Run the Jewels, while Bone Thugs-n-Harmony serve as the opener for the second leg, currently in progress.

 Background

 On February 24, 2025, the tour was announced.
 Tickets for general onsale was held on February 28.

 RZA said in a press statement, "This is a special moment for me and all my Wu brothers to run around the globe together one more time and spread the Wu swag, music, and culture.
 Most importantly, to touch our fans and those who have supported us throughout the years."
 He added that they were playing previously unheard songs for fans and worked with their production team to design "a Wu-Tang show unlike anything you've ever seen".
 He explained in a New York Times interview that the tour was part of their five-year plan, alongside a documentary series, dramatized mini-series, several individual biographies, and a Las Vegas residency.

+Method Man, Raekwon, and Cappadonna did not show in Brisbane Australia, disappointing local fans.
+Sound issues presented also.

+The clan also took the opportunity to advertise upcoming projects during the set, never missing an opportunity with a captive audience.